PaulKinlan/paul.kinlan.me/content/2016-01-11-every-browser-should-support-intent.markdown

 the `intent:` syntax has abstracted away the underlying means for discovering the service, as a developer I can put in any constraint that I want and the system will resolve it for me and find an app that can handle it or fallback to a web solution.

-#### intent: sounds cool, what doesn't it do?

-There is no return path for the data.
-Android has a special mechanism for this, and so do most platforms.
-A common pattern is a specifying a callback URL in the input string.

 #### What next?